percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

  SWO port and reads the data into a queue.
 Another thread reads the queue and send the data to Tracealyzer using a different TCP socket.
 This made the solution a lot more reliable.

+## Questions?

+ If you have questions about this solution, [contact Percepio here](https://percepio.com/contact-us/).

 Copyright (c) Percepio AB.